SCH-INIT/otp-relay/README.md

 sudo bash install.sh
 ```

-`install.sh` creates the venv, sets permissions, generates the TLS cert, configures nginx and systemd — all in one shot.
+`install.sh` creates the venv, sets permissions, generates the TLS cert, configures nginx and both systemd services — all in one shot.
 It will not overwrite an existing `.env`.

 ### After running the installer